-It can often be difficult to fully empty the neobladder using your pelvic floor muscles, so the nurse will also teach you how to drain the bladder with a catheter.
-This is called intermittent self catheterisation and should usually be done twice a day to reduce the risk of infection.
+It can sometimes be difficult to fully empty the neobladder using your pelvic floor muscles, so the nurse will also teach you how to drain the bladder with a catheter.
+This is called intermittent self-catheterisation and it should usually be done twice a day to reduce the risk of urinary tract infections.

 Ask about the Continence Aids Payment Scheme (CAPS)

-This scheme is operated by the Department of Human Services (Medicare) and provides a payment for eligible people needing a long-term supply of continence aids, including catheters for draining the bladder.
+This scheme is operated by Services Australia (Medicare) and provides a payment for eligible people needing a long-term supply of continence aids, including catheters for draining the bladder.
 You can ask the continence nurse if you’re eligible.
 Find out more at humanservices.gov.au or call the CAPS Team on 1800 239 309.